-We are undergoing various types of indirect tax audits spanning from years 2014 to 2020 for which additional liabilities may arise.
+We are undergoing various types of indirect tax audits spanning from years 2014 to 2019 for which we may have additional liabilities arise.
 At the time of filing these condensed consolidated financial statements, these indirect tax audits are at an early stage and subject to substantial uncertainties concerning the outcome of audit findings and corresponding responses.

-As of September 30, 2020 and December 31, 2019, we had accrued \$19.7 million and \$29.2 million, respectively, related to litigation and regulatory matters and \$2.0 million and \$1.8 million, respectively, related to indirect tax audits.
+As of June 30, 2020 and December 31, 2019, we had accrued \$26.2 million and \$29.2 million, respectively, related to litigation and regulatory matters and \$0.4 million and \$1.8 million, respectively, related to indirect tax audits.
 The outcome of each of these may result in additional expense.